cis-ds/course-site/content/homework/machine-learning/index.md

 Excellent: Interpretation is clear and in-depth.
 Accurately interprets the results, with appropriate caveats for what the technique can and cannot do.
 Code is reproducible.
 Writes a user-friendly `README` file.
 Implements appropriate visualization techniques for the statistical model.
 Results are presented in a clear and intuitive manner.

 [^rmse]: View the [documentation for `yardstick`](https://yardstick.tidymodels.org/reference/index.html#section-regression-metrics) to find the appropriate function for RMSE.
-[^norc]: Conducted by NORC at the University of Chicago.
 [^ridge]: `logistic_reg(penalty = .01, mixture = 0)`